What is Ketamine?

 However, if the patient feels any discomfort from the side effects, we have medication and comfort care to allay these effects.

 Rest assured that our clinic is set up to provide maximum comfort, and a relaxing atmosphere, while providing you with safe monitoring and individualized attention.
-Monitoring by our experienced anesthesia providers ensures a smooth ketamine experience, with minimal side effects.
+Monitoring by our experienced staff of a CRNA, RN, NP or MD ensures a smooth ketamine experience with minimal side effects.

 Is Ketamine addictive?